ljunggren/boozang-docs/README.md

 ### The team

-Our team consist of development resources and quality assurance analysts.
+Our team consists of development resources and quality assurance analysts.
 There is also a product owner that fills the role of the customer, and tracks the progress of the project.
-Even thought the team collaborates well, development and quality assurance work is still considered different tasks, because of the different skillsets required.
+Even though the team collaborates well, development and quality assurance work is still considered different tasks, because of the different skillsets required.
 They have used Cucumber in the past, programming automated tests in Selenium.
 For this project, they have chosen to use Boozang as it allows the quality assurance analysts to contribute to the test automation without adding work-load to the development team.

 ### Requirements